 Scripts. https://github.com/mairi-macaulay/MICB475_Group13/tree/904fcbbf7b8b8d63e4068b5751eeeb8ebb70b3c9/Lab_Notebook

 Dataset and metadata filtering.
 The dataset originated from a study conducted by Richardson et al. that examined the skin and environmental surfaces within a shared dormitory (9).
 The study was conducted with four time points over 3 months, during which samples were collected from 37 participants and their rooms in the dormitories at the University of Chicago.
 The selected metadata category used for this project was sex and weekly frequency of bed sheet washing.
 Before initiating the data processing, the sheet washing frequency was divided and added as an additional column in the metadata file using Microsoft Excel (v.
 16.77.1).
-Participants were categorized into two groups based on their sheet washing frequency: “high” frequency, indicating individuals who washed their sheets every 0 to 2 weeks, and “low” frequency, representing individuals who washed their sheets more than every 6 weeks.
+Samples were categorized into two groups based on the sheet washing frequency reported from histogram categorization prior to collection: 28 samples of “high” frequency, from individuals who washed sheets every 0 to 2 weeks, and 11 samples of “low” frequency, from individuals who washed their sheets more than every 6 weeks.
+Each sample was further categorized by sex, resulting in four groups: male high frequency (20 samples), female high frequency (8 samples), male low frequency (7 samples), female low frequency (4 samples).

 Initial data processing in QIIME2.
 From the Quantitative Insights into Microbial Ecology Version 2 (QIIME2) server (11), we imported and demultiplexed the dorms dataset.
 The demultiplexed dataset was denoised to remove the low-quality reads, with a truncation length of 150 nucleotides (Figure S1).
 Then, Amplicon Sequence Variants (ASVs) were clustered using DADA2 (12).
 The V4 regions of the 16s ribosomal RNA gene from the SILVA database were extracted and were targeted with a 515F (5’-GTGCCAGCMGCCGCGGTAA-3’)-806RB (5’-GGACTACHVGGGTWTCTAAT-3’) primer pair (13).
 The denoised and clustered dataset was trained using the pre-trained classifier to assign the taxonomy of the reads.
 Mitochondria and chloroplast sequences were removed, and the metadata was filtered to keep only the skin (hand) samples.
 To address unequal sequencing depth and retain the majority of the samples and ASVs, the sampling depth was set to 6223 where 653,415 (38.06%) features were obtained in 105 (92.11%) samples (Figure S2).
 The ASVs are saturated and as a result, 9 samples were discarded at this rarefaction depth.

 Formatting and filtering phyloseq object files for diversity analyses.
 Taxonomy, metadata, ASV tables, and phylogenetic tree from the preliminary QIIME processing steps were formatted and merged into a phyloseq object in R (v.
 4.2.3) using packages phyloseq, ape, tidyverse, and vegan (14–17).
 For alpha diversity, beta diversity, and taxonomic bar plot analyses, the phyloseq object was filtered to remove non-bacterial sequences, samples with less than 100 reads, and samples where sheet washing frequency was not applicable.
 Phyloseq objects were rarefied to a sampling depth of 6223 to be consistent with preliminary QIIME processing rarefactions steps.
+This resulted in a reduction in the sample size of the four sex-specific sheet washing frequency groups: male high frequency (18 samples), female high frequency (6 samples), male low frequency (7 samples), female low frequency (3 samples).
 For DESeq2 and core microbiome analyses, the phyloseq object was not rarefied and additionally filtered to remove ASVs with less than 5 counts.
 Phyloseq objects for all analyses were also filtered for different sexes.